Major: Culinary Arts

-Anthony Bourdain is an author, television personality, and the chef-at-large at New York City’s Les Halles restaurant.
+Anthony Bourdain is a chef, author, and media personality.
 He also serves at an editor-at-large for the travel journalism site Roads & Kingdoms, where he posts his Dispatch by Bourdain essays.

 In late 2000, Chef Bourdain set out to eat his way across the globe, looking for “kicks, thrills, and epiphanies” and “the perfect meal.”
 The book, A Cook’s Tour and its companion Food Network series chronicle his adventures and misadventures on that voyage.